Darylynn is in the intense first months of parenthood, trying to decipher her...read more

 A new report from the Child Poverty Action Group says thousands of families will face benefits cuts in the new year due to the benefits cap.

-An estimated 35,000 households on universal credit (UC) – mostly families (77%) – will have their benefits capped in the New Year because they lost jobs or earnings to Covid-19 in March and their grace period has now expired, according to analysis by the Child Poverty Action Group (CPAG).
+An estimated 35,000 households on universal credit (UC) – mostly families (77%) – will have their benefits capped in the New Year because they lost jobs or earnings to Covid-19 in March and their grace period has now expired with calls for benefits cap to be scrapped, according to analysis by the Child Poverty Action Group (CPAG).

 The benefit cap limits the total amount of benefits that non-working and low-earning households can have.
 UC claimants are exempt from the cap if they earn at least £604 a month (equivalent to working 16 hours a week at the ‘national living wage‘) or if they receive some disability benefits.
 There is a nine-month grace period before the cap kicks in if in the 12 months before their earnings dropped below the threshold for UC claimants have earned over £604 a month.